PROMOTING SEAWEED and all its uses ACROSS THE GLOBE

 We promote the goodness and health properties of seaweed in all its forms, which will be a much needed source of food in the not so distant future, if mankind is to survive.

 By farming the seaweed on ropes and nets around our coast and not cutting wild seaweeds from rocks, we are able grow a sustainable healthy and tasty food product for human consumption as well as providing refuge and habitat to marine life in our oceans.
-The is no waste with seaweed, if it doesn't go into the human food chain it can be used as animal feed, it can be processed for various extracts, made into bio fuel, bio plastic and bio char as a soil improver or make into fertiliser, nothing goes to waste.
+The is no waste with seaweed, if it doesn't go into the human food chain it can be used as animal feed, it can be processed for various extracts, made into textiles, bio fuel, bio plastic and bio char as a soil improver or made into fertiliser, nothing goes to waste.

 Our seaweeds also help the ocean in which it grows, as in green plants, photosynthesis enables seaweeds to convert sunlight into chemical energy, which is then bound by the formation of the sugar glucose.
 Glucose is the building block for the seaweeds’ carbohydrates and, at the same time, an energy source for the production of other organic substances that the seaweeds need in order to grow and to carry out life processes.

 The photosynthetic process absorbs carbon dioxide which is thereby removed from the water and known as Carbon Sequestering.
 In addition, phosphorous, a variety of minerals, and especially nitrogen are absorbed, Oxygen is formed as a by-product dissolved in the water, and then released into the atmosphere.
 This by-product is of fundamental importance for those organisms that must, like humans, have oxygen to be able to breathe.
 Photosynthesis can even, to a certain extent, be carried out when seaweeds are exposed to air and partially dehydrated.